How to Book

-For our volunteer experiences we do not take direct bookings and work with trusted partners, to whom we can refer you to.
+For our volunteer experiences, we do not accept direct bookings.
+Instead, we work with trusted partners to whom we can refer you.

-For our internships, FGASA mentorship and researcher internships please email mike@siyafundaconservation.com to discuss details.
-CV's are required.
+For internships, FGASA mentorships, and researcher internships, please email mike@siyafundaconservation.com to discuss the details.
+CVs are required.

-For our Safari's please email mike@siyafundaconservation.com to discuss how we can tailor make your experience.
+For safaris, please email mike@siyafundaconservation.com to discuss how we can tailor-make your experience.

-Siyayfunda and My Kaya, are situated within the Greater Makalali Nature Reserve, approximately 500km North East of Johannesburg.
-Siyafunda & My Kaya are run independently of the Makalali Lodge.
+Siyafunda and My Kaya are located within the Greater Makalali Nature Reserve, approximately 500 km northeast of Johannesburg.
+Both Siyafunda and My Kaya operate independently of the Makalali Lodge.

 Weather